 Lara, who is the exact opposite of the rebellious, mischievous or even interesting young woman we’d expect, somehow mounts an expedition to the island of Yamatai, known only for it’s dangerous coastline which has wrecked any ship attempting to approach it.
 Lara insists we go in for a closer look, annnnd, they’re shipwrecked.
 Nice one Lara.

-Turns out the island is ruled by Himiko, an ancient spirit who was trapped there after failing to transfer her ageing soul into a new body.
-A group of fanatics, the ‘Solarii’, formed from the endless shipwreck survivors, believe Lara’s friend Sam is the body Himiko needs and once the transfer is complete, she’ll let them leave.
+Turns out the island is filled with fanatics, the ‘Solarii’, formed from the endless shipwreck survivors.
+They believe the island's ancient ruler, Himiko, was trapped here in spirit form after failing to transfer her ageing soul into a new body; but now they can provide her with one - in the shape of Lara’s friend Sam.
+Once the transfer is complete, they think Himiko will let them leave.
 It’s down to Lara to rescue everyone, stop the Solarii and find a way off the island.
 But first, burst into tears.

 And to be honest, crying is what I’d be doing if I was in Lara’s situation.
 Not even classic-era Lara could withstand how much this game hates her.